AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 ms.date: 07/15/2019
 LocalizationGroup: Gateways
 ---
+Use [Kerberos constrained delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) to enable seamless single sign-on (SSO) connectivity.
+Enabling SSO makes it easy for Power BI reports and dashboards to refresh data from on-premises sources.

 # Prepare for Kerberos-based single sign-on (SSO) from Power BI service to on-premises data sources

-Several items must be configured for Kerberos Constrained Delegation to work properly, including _Service Principal Names_ (SPN) and delegation settings on service accounts.
+Several items must be configured for Kerberos constrained celegation to work properly, including _Service Principal Names_ (SPN) and delegation settings on service accounts.

 ### Prerequisite 1: Install and configure the Microsoft on-premises data gateway